 It was originally the destination for the worstbehaved convicts.
-Today it continues to be the largest coal export harbour in the world, but the city is undergoing something of a renaissance.
-Wharf rejuvenation projects are breathing new life into the harbour.
+Today it continues to be the largest coal export harbor in the world, but the city is undergoing something of a renaissance.
+Wharf rejuvenation projects are breathing new life into the harbor.

 The city center is bordered by the Hunter River to the north and the ocean to the east.
 The train station, bus terminal, post office and banks are located at the CBD’s northeastern corner.

 The Newcastle Tourist Association is great - all the volunteers were so helpful and they made visiting their city very easy, and very friendly